Mark Davies / September 2025

 Summer 2025, a keynote speaker said that it would be a serious mistake to put corpora with AI /

-analyze corpus data was the same way that it was done back in 2015 and 2005 and 1995 and
+analyze corpus data was the same way that it was done back in 2015 or 2005 or 1995

 painstaking, manual analysis of hundreds of lines of KWIC / concordance lines.